 Think of how different it would be if we encouraged graduate students to think like this in the classroom and provided resources for them to do it.
 They might approach their first session nervous and unsure, but when they struggled to communicate concepts or students performed poorly on the material, teaching assistants would have at hand multiple approaches they might use and a means of asking which methods produced the best outcomes.

-Rather than feeling that their job was to master knowledge and deliver lectures or overcome stage fright, they might see themselves as nodes where new ideas flow, where experimentation happens, and where data can help them continuously improve student learning in dissertation writing.
+Rather than feeling that their job was to master knowledge and deliver lectures or overcome stage fright, they might see themselves as nodes where new ideas flow, where experimentation happens, and where data can help them continuously improve student learning.
 In the end, our Ph.D.s would emerge as skilled researchers in their professional fields and in their classrooms.

 How do we get there?
 It will require a culture shift and a resource injection.
 Within our departments, we need to encourage students to see teaching as a process of experimentation, data collection, and refinement.
 Within our campuses we need to go beyond providing information-dumping single orientation sessions for all new teaching assistants.
 We should engage teaching assistants (and faculty) in experiments, such as the biosci project, as often as possible, with teams of pedagogy experts from our centers for excellence in teaching and learning.